ruuda/musium/docs/building.md

 a requirement.
 You are free to source the build tools elsewhere, for example from your system package repositories.

-The library browser is written in [Purescript][purescript].
+The webinterface is written in [Purescript][purescript].
 There is a basic makefile that calls `purs` and `psc-package`:

     make -C app